 The Employee Experience

 We see companies beginning to place more focus on better preparing their employees for their move.
 As common as global assignments/location change has become for companies and their employees, it is crucial that they stay trained and experienced to keep that competitive advantage.
-Companies are supplying much more support and are becoming increasingly hands-on in the management of that preparation.
+These global mobility trends mean that companies are supplying much more support and are becoming increasingly hands-on in the management of that preparation.
 Support ranges from social events to acclimate the employee to formal cross-cultural training and education.

 The Shifting Role of Global Mobility